-If the 2 strings are similar, or one is contained in the other, the latter is returned with an increased confidence.
+If the 2 strings are similar or have common words longer than 3 letters, the one with highest confidence is returned with an increased confidence.

 If the 2 strings are dissimilar, the one with the higher confidence is returned, with a weaker confidence.